 - 1. In the Configuration Manager, in the Rules Library folder structure, select the folder that contains the project you want to modify. - 2.
-In the pane on the right, select the project that you want to modify. - 3.
-On the toolbar, click the Open Project button ...
+In the pane on the right, select the project that you want to modify.

 The content of the rule project is displayed in the Meridium APM Rules Editor.